 Transforming Lives, Enriching Families, Building Community

-Following the guidance of City officials, the Huntsville Public Library will reopen on Monday, October 26, 2020 under the modified hours of 10 a.m. to 1 p.m. and 4 p.m. to 7 p.m.
-Mondays through Fridays.
-The library will only be able to accommodate fifty patrons inside the library at one time.
+The Huntsville Public Library reopened on Monday, October 26, 2020 under the guidance of City Officials.
+Our hours are currently 10 a.m. to 1 p.m. & 4 p.m. to 7 p.m. on Mondays through Fridays.
+With our current safety measures, we are only able to accommodate fifty patrons inside the building at one time.
 Per Governor Abbott’s Executive Order 28, all persons must wear a mask unless they are under the age of 10 or have a medical condition.
 The library’s book sale will be open.
 Limited computer access will be available on a first come, first served basis.
 Limited computer assistance will be offered in an effort to maintain social distancing.
 Meeting room reservations will not be available, and the library’s reading furniture will be inaccessible.
 For more information, please call the library at 936-291-5472.

 Additional ways to continue enjoying library resources:

 Our collection of free ebooks and audiobooks are still available to patrons through Libby and OverDrive.
 To better assist our patrons and encourage literacy, the library will allow people who have less than $5 in fines to access this free digital resource.

 Learn a new language from the comfort of your home!
 Access Pronunciator for free using the library’s subscription.